hmiyado/folder_authenticator/pages/en/privacy_policy.md

 # Privacy Policy

-This Privacy Policy applies to the “Folder Authenticator” application for mobile devices (the “Application”) created by [name of service provider] (“Service Provider”) as a free service.
+This Privacy Policy applies to the “Folder Authenticator” application for mobile devices (the “Application”) created by Takuma Yoshida (“Service Provider”) as a free service.
 This service is intended to be provided on an “AS IS” basis.

 ## Collection and Use of Information